Your Essential Boat Safety Equipment Checklist

 Mastering Onboard Fire Safety and Prevention

 Proper preparation is everything when an emergency strikes.
-Don't just take my word for it—the proof is in the numbers.
+The proof is in the numbers.
 In 2024, only 27 total large vessel losses were recorded worldwide.
-That’s a massive 75% drop from the 105 losses back in 2015 and a multi-decade low.
+That's a massive 75% drop from the 105 losses back in 2015 and a multi-decade low.
 These statistics show just how much a real commitment to safety pays off.

 Understanding Fire Extinguisher Classes